Godzilla: Monster of Monsters!: Legacy

 In 1992, Toho released a sequel called Godzilla 2: War of the Monsters for the NES.
 The player controls the Army, trying to protect Japan from the Godzilla monsters.
 Syracuse Herald-Journal commented that while the game is "OK" as a strategy title, a more action-oriented approach would have been preferable.

-This game was the focus on a popular creepypasta titled "NES Godzilla Creepypasta", where a fan of the game ends up playing a twisted version of the game possessed by a vicious demonic entity called Red.
-He is a skeletal red monster who heavily distorts the game to hellish and unrealistic depths and has a history with the narrator's late girlfriend.
-The story is notable for also featuring a heavy amount of "screenshots" from the fictional version of the game.
-A fangame has been in development with a demo being released in 2017, however it has closed down production in 2023.
+This game was the focus on a popular creepypasta titled "NES Godzilla Creepypasta", where a fan of the game ends up playing a twisted version of the game possessed by a vicious demonic entity called Red, a skeletal red monster who heavily distorts the game to hellish and unrealistic depths and has a history with the narrator's late girlfriend.
+The story is notable for also featuring a heavy amount of "screencaps" from the fictional version of the game.
+A sequel of the creepypasta was made involving a person buying the game in order to see if it's actually possessed, and ends up encountering a grey ape-like creature similar to Red named "Warlock" who demands the person stops playing the possessed game.
+A fangame had been in development with a demo being released in 2017, however it ceased production in 2023.